What Will Matter When AI Knows Everything?

 or rigid self-imposed systems that miss the point

-Neither produces real formation.
+Neither produces real transformation.

 The Role of the Mentor